aldohemsn/persona-translation-analyzer/README.md

     -   Open `analyzer.html` in a modern web browser.

-    -   Click "Paste JSON" to paste the content you copied, or save the content as a `.json` file and load it via the "Load File" button.
+    -   Click "Paste JSON" to paste the content you copied, or "Load File" to select a `.json` file.

     -   Review the interactive report.

 ## Building an Offline Production Version

-For use in isolated or secure environments, the `analyzer.html` tool can be made fully self-contained.
+For use in isolated or secure environments, the `analyzer.html` tool is designed to be fully self-contained.

 ### 1. Project Structure